-36 Educational Visits
+38 Educational Visits

 We offer various educational visits during the course of the school year.
 We believe that 'hands on' experiences greatly enhance a child's education, while also helping to make the necessary links between learning in school and life outwith school.
 Staff members and parent volunteers provide supervision to standards laid down by Aberdeenshire Education & Children's Services.
 We give parents as much notification as possible with regard to visits their children will participate in.
-Due to Covid-19 current guidelines, educational visits are subject to change.